HarborScale/harbor-docs/docs/integrations/uptime.md

 ## How it Works

 The Lighthouse agent performs periodic HTTP/HTTPS `GET` requests to the specified target.
-It measures the time taken for the server to respond (latency) and captures the HTTP status code (e.g., `200 OK`, `500 Error`).
+It captures the standard uptime status and breaks down the request lifecycle into granular timing metrics (DNS lookup, TCP connection, TLS handshake, etc.).

 This is useful for:
-* **External Monitoring:** verifying your public website is accessible from the internet.
+* **External Monitoring:** Verifying your public website is accessible and checking CDN performance.
-* **Internal Monitoring:** checking if internal APIs or dashboards are running inside your private network.
+* **Internal Monitoring:** Checking if internal APIs or dashboards are running inside your private network.
+* **Performance Debugging:** Identifying if slowness is caused by DNS resolution, SSL handshakes, or backend processing (TTFB).

 ---